Teaching material for “One Table Two Elephants”

 The film will suit the use of a “flipped classroom,” allowing students to watch the whole film or parts of it before class and read one or two texts.
 This provides conditions for a rich discussion in small and wider groups.

-We as film makers have always liked to let the film stand on its own.
+As film makers, we have always liked to let the film stand on its own.
 That is to say, we often give a very short introduction and then we start the film.
-This allows students and viewers to meet the film informed only by their personal history and previous studies.
-In a course setting this might not be recommendable and as stated above, a “flipped classroom” also works; by reading before watching the film, you can create a common intellectual platform from where students can engage the film.
+This allows students and viewers to meet the film informed by their personal history and previous studies.
+In a course setting this might not be recommendable and as stated above, a “flipped classroom” also works in which readings are done before watching.
+Another possibility is to let students read after they have watched and then discuss the film.
+Or even watch the film a second time.
+As any ethnography, a second viewing/reading, will reveal layers not perceived the first time, but we understand that to have students watch a film twice could be a big ask.

 Themes and suggested literature